intermedia-net/intermedia-net.github.io/_posts/2021-06-11-welcome-to-intermedia.markdown

 - [Dealing with iOS 14 local network permission]({% post_url 2021-06-11-ios14-local-network %})
 - [Resolving WebRTC compatibility issues between multiple dependencies]({% post_url 2021-06-11-webrtc-buildscript %})

-`And one more thing: we are actively hiring, so if you find yourself interested to hear more about Intermedia and all that we do, please be sure to check our open positions.`
+`And one more thing: we are actively hiring, so if you find yourself interested to hear more about Intermedia and all that we do, please be sure to check our open positions in` [Russia][intermedia-careers-ru] `and` [worldwide][intermedia-careers]

 We invite you to connect with us through [linkedin][intermedia-linkedin], [twitter][intermedia-twitter], [facebook][intermedia-facebook] and visit [www.intermedia.com][intermedia] to stay up to date on new product launches and how we’re continuing to help business work better from wherever.